 - Try to stick to the dialogue in the video you are subtitling as closely as possible.
-Only shorten the dialogue if reading speed and synchronization to the audio are an issue.
+Only shorten the dialogue if reading speed and synchronization to the audio are issues.

 - Avoid paraphrasing the text when creating subtitles (shortening to improve reading speed and following along with the video).
-Opt for reducing, deleting, or condensing the test instead.
+Opt for reducing, deleting, or condensing the text instead.